Skip to content

 bash

-pnpm add @temporal-contract/worker @temporal-contract/client @temporal-contract/boxed
+pnpm add @temporal-contract/boxed

 Basic Usage

-Activities
+Activities (using @swan-io/boxed)

 typescript

-import { declareActivitiesHandler } from '@temporal-contract/worker/activity';
+import { declareActivitiesHandler, ActivityError } from "@temporal-contract/worker/activity";

-import { Future } from '@temporal-contract/boxed';
+import { Future, Result } from "@swan-io/boxed";

-import { orderContract } from './contract';
+import { orderContract } from "./contract";

 export const activities = declareActivitiesHandler({